multitudes/multitudes/README.md

 # Hi there, I am Laurent!
 > “In the beginning there was nothing, which exploded.” ― Terry Pratchett

+I am
+- a freelance iOS developer.
+- currently following the core curriculum at [42Berlin](https://42berlin.de/).
+-
 Please have a look at my [portfolio](https://github.com/multitudes/portfolio/blob/master/README.md).
 And at my [CV](https://github.com/multitudes/multitudes/blob/bc9e1f5bc77c0a60a097433aa81affefa228e90a/cv2024.pdf)!

-I am a freelance iOS developer who recently went back to school, currently following the core curriculum at [42Berlin](https://42berlin.de/), a recently launched, disruptive higher education NGO/start-up educating up to 600 students to become cutting-edge techies and software engineers in a practice-based peer-learning environment.
-It is based on the concept of Ecole 42 which was founded 2013 in Paris (today trains 18‘000+ students in 50 schools).
-The core curriculu is focused on Unix, C, C++ and System administration.

 <details>
   <summary>🚀 My Holy Graph progression at 42 Berlin</summary>